andrearafanelli/MAS_Py_FLOOD/README.md

    Put the files into the folder **dataset**.

-5. Train the Neural Network model (it take many time):
+5. Train the Neural Network model (can be time-consuming):
    ```sh
    cd python
    python experiment.py --mode train